GENERAL INFORMATION: 503-823-7404

 1120 SW Fifth Ave, Suite 600, Portland, OR 97204

-Starting in January 2017, the Water Bureau will be conducting flushing of water mains in several North and Northeast Portland neighborhoods.
+During the summer, the Water Bureau will be conducting flushing of water mains in several neighborhoods throughout the City.

 Drinking water systems, especially unfiltered systems like Portland, need to routinely clean the network of pipes to improve water quality.
 Over time, very fine sediment and organic matter from the Bull Run settle out of the water and accumulate in the bottom of the pipes.
 While the sediments are generally harmless, they can make the disinfectant in the water less effective.
 Additionally, sudden changes in the flow of water can disturb these sediments resulting in discolored water.